The-CodingSloth/haha-funny-leetcode-extension/README.md

 #### To get the extension working properly right now on Firefox

 - Go to leetcode.com and right click the extension, and give the extension permission
-- Do the same for any websites you visit (FIrefox, doesn't give permissions automatically like chrome which is why we have to do this, it's annoying)
+- Do the same for any websites you visit (Firefox, doesn't give permissions automatically like chrome which is why we have to do this, it's annoying)

 ## FAQ